PrabinaMeher/OptimGS/README.md

 |0.155517104602023|0.178071741338455|0.039096769817626|0.149227350359213|0.146984276691963|0.0991186516566065|0.176536985539715|0.130651717661322|0.08900304487657|0.17623023635644|0.117662371580922|0.203564759996764|-0.0269077449053597|0.183839868220156|0.15397070821182|

 ### Step IV
 In the fourth and final step, predicted values for each model obtained from Step III were further combined.
 For each iteration, predicted values across all models were combined into a single column.
-The final output consists of a single table in which each column corresponds to an iteration (Iteration 1 to Iteration 20), containing the combined predicted values of models for the respective iteration.
+The final output consists of a single table in which each column corresponds to an iteration (Iteration 1 to Iteration 20), containing the combined predicted values of the models for the respective iteration.
+In addition to the final prediction output, a separate file was generated to store the observed values across all iterations.

 |iteration_1|iteration_2|iteration_3|iteration_4|iteration_5|iteration_6|iteration_7|iteration_8|iteration_9|iteration_10|iteration_11|iteration_12|iteration_13|iteration_14|iteration_15|iteration_16|iteration_17|iteration_18|iteration_19|iteration_20|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|